Grenke (GLJ) Q1 2026 earnings summary

 Q1 2026 earnings summary

-Group earnings after taxes rose 52.4% to EUR 15.5 million, with return on equity after taxes improving to 4.4% from 3.1% a year earlier.
+Group earnings after taxes rose 52.4% to EUR 15.5 million in Q1 2026, with return on equity after taxes improving to 4.4% from 3.1% a year earlier, despite ongoing macroeconomic and geopolitical challenges and elevated insolvency rates.

-Leasing new business grew 4.2% year-over-year to EUR 786.4 million, mainly driven by Germany, France, and Italy.
+Leasing new business grew 4.2% year-over-year to EUR 786.4 million, mainly driven by Germany, France, and Italy, with 97% of new contracts as small tickets.

-Strong liquidity position supported by a EUR 500 million benchmark bond, EUR 200 million KfW loan, and diversified refinancing mix.
+Strong liquidity position maintained through a EUR 500 million benchmark bond, EUR 200 million KfW loan, and diversified refinancing mix.

 Financial highlights